MoonshineSG/Octoprint-Filament/README.md

 This requires a fairly up to date system.

 WARNING: I am **not responsible** for any failed prints.
 Use at your own risk.

+# ChangeLog

+### 2.6
+- Filament sensor no longer uses multiple processes.
+Only one process active the entire time.
+- Communication improved between parent and child process
+- Child process will die when parent process is no longer alive
+- Filament sensor will respond to error events now